zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 * A set of name server IP address for the parent zone:
   * Non-empty set: The name servers have been identified.
   * Empty set: Root zone or undelegated test.
-  * Undefined set: The name servers cannot be determined due to errors.
+  * Undefined set: The name servers cannot be determined due to errors in the delegation.

 ### Dependencies